 - When it's in Trouble: Spots on the underside of foliage and loss of vegetation can mean that there's something wrong with your plant.

-- When it's Thriving: Lobed leaves will be a deep-green color, and the plant will produce small, firm fruit that eventually turn a deep-purple color.
+- When it's Thriving: Lobed leaves will be a deep-green color, and the plant will produce small, firm fruit.

 Starting Figs From a Sapling